-The game sequences were filmed in the Olympic Basketball Arena in Munich.
+The game sequences were filmed in the Olympic Basketball Arena in Munich, West Germany.
 Munich citizens were invited to the filming to serve as spectators to the games.
-Norman Jewison intended the movie to be anti violence, but audiences so loved the action of the game that there was actually talk about forming rollerball leagues in the wake of the film which horrified him.
+Director Norman Jewison intended the movie to be anti-violence, but audiences so loved the action of the game, that there was actually talk about forming rollerball leagues in the wake of the film, which horrified him.

-In the liner notes to the Region 2 DVD, director Norman Jewison is quoted as being influenced by Stanley Kubrick's A Clockwork Orange (1971).
-The influence is most obviously seen in the repetitive use of zooms, classical music and modern (i.e. concrete and glass) architecture.
+In the liner notes to the Region 2 DVD, Director Norman Jewison is quoted as being influenced by Stanley Kubrick's A Clockwork Orange (1971).
+The influence is most obviously seen in the repetitive use of zooms, classical music, and modern (concrete and glass) architecture.

 Outside shots of the Energy Corporation building are actually of the corporate headquarters of car maker BMW in Munich.
 Outside shots of the bowl-shaped library building are of the old BMW museum.
 It is located only a few steps to the left of the headquarters' entrance.

-The laser pistol that drunken party guest use to incinerate pine trees during the big corporate soirée is actually a Ruger Standard .22 caliber target pistol introduced by the Ruger firearms company in 1949.
+The laser pistol that a drunken party guest used to incinerate pine trees during the big corporate soirée, was actually a Ruger Standard .22 caliber target pistol introduced by the Ruger firearms company in 1949.
 The weapon used in the movie has an elaborately modified barrel to make it look more like a futuristic ray gun.

-The shot sequence ahead of the New York game shows the Palácio da Alvorada as well as the Congresso Nacional in Brasília, Brazil, the Basilica of Saint Peter in the Vatican and Lower Manhattan, NY, USA.
+The shot sequence ahead of the New York game shows the Palácio da Alvorada, as well as the Congresso Nacional in Brasília, Brazil, the Basilica of Saint Peter in the Vatican, and Lower Manhattan, New York.